akashkhambay/Rafikash_23_hrs/README.md

 - Got the axios GET request to fetch the relevant data for the repos linked to GITHUB username.
 - Rafika figuring out our array index issue.
 - Got github repo information to render on the page.
+- Desired user information is coming to the broswer console, in devtools.